Speaker | Time | Text |

 I simply don't know. | ||

-My suspicion from looking at them and looking at them carefully is that one would find that the covering, the epithelium or the covering over the area of scooped excision would not be abnormal. | ||
+my suspicion from looking at them and looking at them carefully is that one would find that the covering the epithelium or the covering over the area of scoop excision would not be abnormal the only abnormality that i would Hello? | ||

 The only abnormality that I can envision would possibly occur would be a thinning of the tissue directly underneath the lining, which is either what we refer to as the papillary or reticular dermis. | ||

-But I don't know, because I've never seen it. | ||
+But I don't know because I've never seen it. | ||

 It would be a very interesting thing to do, and I would like to do it. | ||